What Is Whole Life Insurance, and Do You Need It?

 What is whole life insurance?

-Whole life insurance is a form of permanent life insurance, which means the coverage remains in force until you die as long as you pay your premiums.
+Whole life insurance is a form of permanent life insurance, which means the coverage remains in force until you die, as long as you pay your premiums.

 On the other hand, term life insurance provides protection for a set period – often 10, 20 or 30 years.
-If you die within the term, your heirs will receive the death benefit, but if you die after the term ends, your heirs will get nothing.
+If you die within the term, your heirs will receive the death benefit, but if you die after the term ends, your heirs get nothing.

-In addition to a death benefit, your whole life policy builds cash value (albeit slowly) that you can borrow from or withdraw, use to cover your premiums or use to purchase more coverage.
+In addition to a death benefit, your whole life policy builds cash value (albeit slowly).
+This gives you options to use your life insurance while you're still alive.
+You can borrow from or withdraw it similar to the way you'd borrow from a 401(k).

 When you pay your premium, the money gets split between your insurance coverage, your cash value account and the insurer's expenses.